 (Several sources also address transit vehicles and facilities)

-For Planning Complete Streets for an Aging America*
+Google Planning Complete Streets for an Aging America at this site.

 Accessible Design for the Blind (USA)